tsrobinson/SyGNet/README.md

 *Research team: Artem Nesterov, Maksim Zubok*

 **sygnet** is a Python package for generating synthetic data within social science contexts.
-The **sygnet** algorithm uses cutting-edge advances in deep learning methods to learn the underlying relationships between variables in a dataset, and to subsequently generate new observations that follow these observations.
+The **sygnet** algorithm uses cutting-edge advances in deep learning methods to learn the underlying relationships between variables in a dataset.
+Users can then generate brand-new, synthetic observations that mimic the real data.

 ### Installation
 To install via pip, you can run the following command at the command line: